Chandragitty/Chandragitty/README.md

-- 👋 Hi, I’m Chandra Bandreddy
+- 👋 Hi,this is Chandra
 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning PYTHON
 - 💞️ I’m looking to collaborate with people who are